-- ¶ 22 Dawn P. explained that her parental rights were not terminated with regard to her other children.
+$\P 20$ Dawn P. explained that her parental rights were not terminated with regard to her other children.
 Instead, she surrendered the children to her sister because she wanted them to have a better life; she believed that it was best for the children because she was not in a good place mentally at that time as she was in an abusive relationship.
 She signed the adoption paperwork in 2015 or 2016.
-Her sister had two of her children while the other four were with traditional foster parents. - ¶ 23 Lamacchia was recalled to the stand and denied that Dawn P. and John W. mentioned that they had items for the baby in storage.
+Her sister had two of her children while the other four were with traditional foster parents.

+¶21 Lamacchia was recalled to the stand and denied that Dawn P. and John W. mentioned that they had items for the baby in storage.
 She acknowledged that the hospital sent them home with a car seat because they did not have one.
-However, they did not have a bed, diapers, or formula; they just had a handful of clothing and some bottles. - ¶ 24 After hearing the testimony and the arguments from counsel, the trial court found that the State satisfied its burden of showing that the environment was injurious to M.W.'s welfare.
+However, they did not have a bed, diapers, or formula; they just had a handful of clothing and some bottles.

+¶ 22 After hearing the testimony and the arguments from counsel, the trial court found that the State satisfied its burden of showing that the environment was injurious to M.W.'s welfare.
 In making this decision, the court noted that Dawn P. was not clear on the treatment that she received, but she said that she self-medicated rather than taking the medication that was recommended for her mental illness.
 The court also noted that Dawn P. was not able to speculate how many times she had been hospitalized for mental illness.
 Looking at the totality of the circumstances, the court found that the testimony concerning Dawn P.'s failure to complete her service plans in the previous cases was credible.
 Although she claimed that she could not find prenatal care, she could not say which providers she contacted or how many, she did not indicate that she attempted to get any prenatal care in Whiteside County, and she was very clear that she was not ready for the child's birth as she was not expecting it.

-- ¶ 25 That same day, the trial court entered a written adjudicatory order, which found that M.W. was a neglected minor because she was in an environment that was injurious to her welfare and that the neglect was inflicted by both Dawn P. and John W. - ¶ 26 On September 20, 2022, DCFS filed a dispositional report, which indicated that, on July 26, 2022, John W. was arrested for unlawful use or possession of a weapon by a felon, aggravated assault with use of a deadly weapon, and endangering the life or health of a child.
-According to the police report, he was allegedly chasing after his neighbor with a knife while the neighbor was carrying a child.
-He had been incarcerated since July 26, and the criminal proceedings were still pending. - ¶ 27 On October 6, 2022, the trial court entered a dispositional order, which found that Dawn P. and John W. were unable to care for, protect, train, or discipline M.W.; appropriate services aimed at family preservation and reunification had been unsuccessful; and it was in M.W.'s best interests to remove her from her parents' custody.
+$\P 23$ That same day, the trial court entered a written adjudicatory order, which found that M.W. was a neglected minor because she was in an environment that was injurious to her welfare and that the neglect was inflicted by both Dawn P. and John W.

+¶ 24 On October 6, 2022, the trial court entered a dispositional order, which found that Dawn P. was unable to care for, protect, train, or discipline M.W.; appropriate services aimed at family preservation and reunification had been unsuccessful; and it was in M.W.'s best interests to remove her from her parents' custody.
 Thus, the court placed custody of the minor with DCFS.
-On October 26, 2022, John W. filed a notice to appeal the adjudicatory order.
+On October 14, 2022, after the entry of the dispositional order, Dawn P. filed a notice to appeal the August 25, 2022, adjudicatory order.

-¶ 28 II.
+¶ 25 II.
 ANALYSIS